rdgpcampos/Correlation-and-minimum-variance-portfolio/README.md

 ticker3,...<br />
 ...<br />

-The following optional arguments can also be provided:
+The following optional arguments can also be provided:<br />
 -span initial_year final_year ........
-Initial and final years from which data will be collected (default: 2010 2020) -max_stock_price P ...................
-Set maximum price for a stock to be included in the analysis (default: 100.0) -o_avg True/False ....................
-Output average yearly return of each stock (default: False) -o_var True/False ....................
-Output variance of each stock (default: False)
+Initial and final years from which data will be collected (default: 2010 2020)<br />
+-max_stock_price P ...................
+Set maximum price for a stock to be included in the analysis (default: 100.0)<br />
+-o_avg True/False ....................
+Output average yearly return of each stock (default: False)<br />
+-o_var True/False ....................
+Output variance of each stock (default: False)<br />

 The data downloaded from yahoo finances is stored in savefiles as a pickled file.
 That way, as long as the same tickers (order matters) and span are used, the data will not need to be downloaded again.